 Explore the dietetics bachelor’s degree program at the University of Alaska Anchorage

-UAA’s nationally accredited Bachelor of Science in dietetics will help you fulfill
+UAA’s Bachelor of Science in dietetics degree program utilizes the Nutrition Care

 Registered Dietitian Nutritionists (RDN)